obsidian-tasks-group/obsidian-tasks/docs/Queries/Grouping.md

 ### Created Date

 - `group by created`
-  - The created date of the task, including the week-day, or `No created date`.
+  - The created date of the task, including the week-day, or `Invalid created date` or `No created date`.

 > [!released]
 `created` grouping option was introduced in Tasks 2.0.0.